microsoft/nni/docs/source/hpo/overview.rst

 2. Train the models on distributed platforms.
 3. Have a portal to monitor and control the process.

-And NNI will do them for you.
+NNI will do them for you.

 Key Features of NNI HPO
 -----------------------